lisatrueblood/lisatrueblood/README.md

 <img src="images/aboutme.jpeg" alt="Picture of Lisa" style="width:50%;height:50%;">

-I am comfortable at the intersection of finance, technology, and creativity.
-I leverage my unique blend of experiences to orchestrate large-scale product launches and go-to-market efforts, while never losing sight of the business objective: driving revenue.
+I am comfortable at the intersection of technology, design, and business.
+I leverage my unique blend of experiences to orchestrate large-scale product launches and go-to-market efforts, while never losing sight of the business objective: delighting users and driving revenue.

 I have spent more than a decade working in the Los Angeles tech industry.
-As a marketing director and product owner in the consumer products, education technology, and telecommunications industry, my skill set can be applied to any industry.
+As a marketing director and product manager in consumer products, e-commerce, ed tech, and telecom, my skill set can be applied to any industry.

 My methods are backed in design thinking.
 Empathizing with the customer comes naturally to me.
 I develop personas, map user journeys, prototype, and test my assumptions.
 I analyze data and talk to customers to understand their pain points and turn this information into actionable insights.

 Having worked cross-functionally with Engineering, UX, Creative, and Product on many projects, I am skilled at turning business objectives into technical requirements, and excel at facilitating communication between technical and non-technical teams.
-I am currently pursuing my MBA from UCLA Anderson and have a degree in International Business.
+I recently graduated with my MBA from UCLA Anderson and have a degree in International Business.

 <!---